Walking the Jurassic Coast

 Guided walks and events take place along the Jurassic Coast throughout the year – details can be found on our Events page and at Tourist Information Centres along the coast.
 Many Visitor Centres and Museums also offer walks and other events.

 The Jurassic Coast is covered by Ordnance Survey Explorer maps 115, 116 and OL15.
-You can visit the Ordnance Survey website here.
+These maps are available in our shop.